CopernicaMarketingSoftware/Documentation/Mailerq/3.0/delivery-limits.md

 directly into the [database](database-access/).
 This makes it possible to have different limits for mails sent to, for example gmail.com and hotmail.com.

-To add them using the management console, all you have to do is go the the 'Email throttling' tab of the web-interface and press the 'add domain' button.
+To add them using the management console, all you have to do is go the the 'Email Throttling' tab of the web-interface and press the 'add domain' button.
 Entering a domain name (e.g. Hotmail.com) and pressing the 'add domain' button again, will take you to a form where you can add limits for the domain.
 You can always remove or change throttling settings by clicking